-Through competitive bidding process the OEC awarded contracts for Quality Improvement Supports to assist in the building of our quality improvement system.
 Licensing requirements and enforcement are the foundation in our system and used as an indicator of base-line level of health and safety.
 The three levels of the QIS will identify the amount and level of engagement providers have with the system and track access and use of supports as progress of continuous improvement.
 The data collected during onsite licensing monitoring and inspection and the data collected from programs as they participate in quality improvement supports will be utilized to measure progress in improving program quality.
-In addition OEC tracks the contractors' ability to manage this work through regular reporting on the implementation of contract activities, quarterly fiscal reports on expenditures, and bimonthly face -to face- meetings to review data on all components of the contract and make necessary mid-course adjustments.

-7.7 Evaluating and Assessing the Quality and Effectiveness of Child Care Programs and Services

-7.7.1 Does the state/territory measure the quality and effectiveness of child care programs and services in both child care centers and family child care homes?
+In addition OEC tracks the contractors' ability to manage this work through regular reporting on the implementation of contract activities, quarterly fiscal reports on expenditures, and bi-monthly face -to face- meetings to review data on all components of the contract and make necessary mid-course adjustments. - 7.7 Evaluating and Assessing the Quality and Effectiveness of Child Care Programs and Services - 7.7.1 Does the state/territory measure the quality and effectiveness of child care programs and services in both child care centers and family child care homes? - No - Yes.

-V No Yes.

 If yes, describe any tools used to measure child, family, teacher, classroom, or provider improvements, and how the state/territory evaluates how those tools positively impact children.

-7.7.2 Describe the measurable indicators of progress relevant to subsection 7.7 that the state/territory will use to evaluate its progress in improving the quality of child care programs and services in child care centers and family child care homes within the state/territory and the data on the extent to which the state or territory has met these measures.
+Click or tap here to enter text. - 7.7.2 Describe the measurable indicators of progress relevant to subsection 7.7 that the state/territory will use to evaluate its progress in improving the quality of child care programs and services in child care centers and family child care homes within the state/territory and the data on the extent to which the state or territory has met these measures.
 The OECs Quality Improvement System includes the development of a logic model to define inputs, outputs and outcomes, grounded in our definition of quality as it is operationalized at the system, program, classroom and provider levels.
 With the logic model finalized, our evaluation will begin by honing in on program quality at the system level.
-Evaluation of program quality will be aimed at the features that represent each of the three levels: Level 1-

-Licensing Status; Level 2 - Benchmarks of Quality; and Level 3 -Accreditation Status.
+Evaluation of program quality will be aimed at the features that represent each of the three levels: Level 1- Licensing Status; Level 2 - Benchmarks of Quality; and Level 3 -Accreditation Status.
 Our Quality Improvement System will focus on empowering and training providers, staff, and program leaders to engage in continuous improvement around monitoring children's learning and development and adult-child interactions.
 Data collection on the quality and variability of individual classrooms will not be monitored at the state level.
 Initially, we will evaluate the overall system of early care and education quality through descriptive analyses of program quality at the state level.
 We believe this is important foundational work for evaluating system quality.
 Once this foundation is established, the OEC will incorporate data systems integration, compliance monitoring systems, and evaluation of the use of state funds, in addition to the alignment of early learning and development standards to early childhood assessment.